Skip to content

 Whitehead, Heraclitus, Bergson — reality as flow, not substance.

 Whitehead’s actual occasions of experience are events, not substances; a “subject” is a society of such occasions, not a thing they happen to.
-Verse 1 is process-philosophical to its core: it asserts that the apparent furniture of the world — me here, dharmas there — is dependent on a more fundamental flow.
+Verse 1 is process-philosophical to its core: it asserts that the apparent furniture of the world, me here, dharmas there, is dependent on a more fundamental flow.

 What the new translation makes more explicit is the language of furniture.
 “Self” and “dharmas” are names the flow gives to its own patterns.
 In Whitehead’s vocabulary they are abstractions from concrescence, not the concrescence itself.
 In Bergson’s they are the spatialized representations the intellect superimposes on durée.
-In Heraclitus, the river is the standing example — and the people who name it “the same river” twice are themselves the larger river the metaphor is reaching for.
+In Heraclitus, the river is the standing example; the people who name it “the same river” twice are themselves the larger river the metaphor is reaching for.
 You do not step into the same self twice.

 Draft not yet reviewed